 - Free radical scavenger.
-Olive oil contains Vitamin E, which was shown in a 2007 issue of The Journal of Pathology to be successful in fighting photo-aging, damage, and free radicals.
+Olive oil contains Vitamin E, shown in a 2007 issue of The Journal of Pathology to fight photo-aging, damage, and free radicals successfully.

 - Combats itchy, dry skin.
-Olive oil has been shown to help relieve inflamed, itchy skin from too much cold weather, psoriasis, or eczema.
+Olive oil can help relieve inflamed, itchy skin from too much cold weather, psoriasis, or eczema.

 - Reduces redness and swelling.

 - Stimulate the growth of skin cells.

 - Acts as a high-end oxygen facial.

 What is the Difference Between Liquid Ozonated Olive Oil and Ozonated Olive Oil Balm?